- People who swat at mosquitoes or perform other defensive behavior may be abandoned, no matter how sweet

-For the study, published in the journal Current Biology, the team placed mosquitoes in an insect flight simulator and exposing the mosquitoes to various smells, including human body odors, and observed how the insects, trained or not, reacted
+- The team placed mosquitoes in an insect flight simulator and exposing the mosquitoes to various smells for the study

 Mosquitoes exhibit a trait known as aversive learning by training female Aedes aegypti mosquitoes to associate odors (including human body odors) with unpleasant shocks and vibrations, said Clement Vinauger, Assistant Professor in Virginia Polytechnic Institute and State University or Virginia Tech.